telekinesis-inc/telekinesis/README.md

 Telekinesis is built on the premise that developing, publishing and calling services across the internet shouldn't be fundamentally different to writing local code.

-Therefore, to create a new service, the sevice developer just writes a function or class and *publishes* it in a *hub* (more on this later):
+Therefore, to create a new service, write a function or class and *publishe* it to a *hub* (more on this later):

 ```python
 # Example: stateless service (function):